mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

     where :math:`z(\alpha) = 2\log(1/\alpha -1)`.
 This allows :math:`m` to be interpreted as the 75% threshold and :math:`w` as the
     width of the interval in which :math:`F(x;m,w)` rises from :math:`alpha` to :math:`1-alpha`.
 A typical choice for :math:`alpha` is 0.1. logistic + linear
-    This parameterization corresponds to the classical parameterization used in the literature about generalized linear models.
-Here, the psychometric function is modeled as
+    This parametrization corresponds to the classical parametrization used in the literature about generalized linear models.
+Here, the psychometric function is modelled as

 .. math::